russmckendrick/records/content/albums/flock-17654794/index.md

 styles: []
 ---

-Flock is the eleventh album by English musician Jane Weaver, released on 5 March 2021 by Fire Records.
+Flock is the eleventh album by the English musician Jane Weaver, released on 5 March 2021 by Fire Records.
 Inspired by Lebanese torch songs, 1980s Russian Aerobics records and Australian punk, the album incorporates a pop-leaning production in comparison to Weaver's previous works.
 Upon release, the album was met with critical acclaim, with praise towards its experimental sound.